 This report is a score card that tracks the performance of transit service punctuality and reliability as well as elevator and escalator availability.
 Updated daily, the score card for the previous day will be available online.

 Get your video updates on major projects or new statements about transit in Toronto.

 Your feedback helps us provide the best service possible.
 Please let us know what we are doing well and where we can look for improvements.

 How we keep you involved in the process when you file a Customer Communication with us.

-Join us at our next Customer Town Hall for an opportunity to share your experiences and priorities with the TTC and help us get better.
-We're listening.
+Join us at our next Customer Town Hall for an opportunity to share your experiences and priorities with the TTC and help us improve transit in Toronto.

 TTCriders will be holding talks in each corner of the city with a focus on service issues.